gjbex/Scientific-C-plus-plus/source-code/Pointers/README.md

   * `tree_uptr.cpp`: main file to test node implementation.
 * `DoubleLinkedList`: implementation of a double linked list that requires using raw pointers.
+* `runtime_vs_compile_time.cpp`: illustrates how to determine the type of a derived class object at runtime when it is assigned to a pointer of the parent class.